 - a.
 Media: All the means of communication, as newspaper, radio, and television that provide the public with news or entertainment. - b.
 Public Information: Information that pertains to, interests, or may affect the community, CAS, it employees or youth. - c.
-Constitutional Rights: Under the provision of the Ohio Revised Code, youth being served and/or in placement have a right to privacy and, in most cases, that privacy cannot be waived without the specific order of the Montgomery County Juvenile Court.
+Constitutional Rights: Under the provision of the Ohio Revised Code, youth being served and/or in placement have a right to privacy and, in most cases, that privacy cannot be waived without the specific order of the Montgomery County Juvenile Court. - d.

-d.
 Executive Correspondence: Individually addressed and signed letter not to include form letters or routine forms to which facsimile signatures are attached.

-- A. Coordination of Communication
+A. Coordination of Communication

+- 1. Requests for Information and Obtained Consent

-- 1. Director is responsible for approval of communication including, but is not be limited to the following:
+- 2. All requests must be put in writing and submitted to or directly forwarded to the facility Director.
+Director is responsible for approval of communication including, but is not be limited to the following:

 - a.
 Montgomery County Juvenile Court Annual Report

 - b.
 Juvenile Court Web Site- CAS

 - c.
 Parent and Resident Handbook

 - d.
 Requests for Information

 - e.
 Slide Presentations

 - f.
 Facility Tours

 - g.
 News Releases

 - h.
 Media Appearances

 - i.
 Communication Standards

-- j.
+- i.
 Special Events

 - k.
 Community Education

-- 2. Requests for Information and Obtained Consent
+3. Slide Presentation

 - a.
-All requests must be put in writing and submitted to or directly forwarded to the facility Director.

-- 3. Slide Presentation

-- a.
-Slide presentations for the public are subject to the Director's approval.
+Slide presentations for the public are subject to the Director's approval. - b.

-- b.
 Slide presentations must be consistent with the youths' right to confidentiality and privacy, and the maintenance of order and security of the facility.

-- c.
+c.
 Tours of the Facility

 - i.
-Tours of the facility are subject to the Director's approval.
+Tours of the facility are subject to the Director's approval. - ii.

-- ii.
 Tours must be consistent with the youths' right to confidentiality and privacy and the maintenance of order and security of the facility.

-- d.
+d.
 News Releases

 - i.
-Speaking Engagements

-- 1. Agency requests or individual staff member requests for speaking engagements pertaining to CAS must be forwarded to the Director for prior approval.
+Speaking Engagements - 1.
+Agency requests or individual staff member requests for speaking engagements pertaining to CAS must be forwarded to the Director for prior approval.

-- ii.
+ii.
 Press Releases

-- 1. Media statements on legislation or government policy affecting CAS' purpose or standing in the community

-- are the responsibility of the Director, with the collaboration and approval of the Juvenile Court Administrator. - 2.
+- Media statements on legislation or government policy affecting CAS' purpose or standing in the community are the responsibility of the Director, with the collaboration and approval of the Juvenile Court Administrator. - 2.
 Individual staff members receiving requests for official information from new media shall forward all such requests to the Director. - 3.
 Inquires for such information must be answered promptly, accurately, and completely in compliance with local, state, and federal laws governing public information and rights of privacy.